What Is the Penalty for a First DUI Conviction in Florida?

 If you have been arrested and charged with a DUI in Florida, it’s important that you understand the penalties for a first-time DUI.
 Florida DUI penalties are harsh, and are designed to deter others from committing the crime.

-If you are facing your potential first conviction of DUI in Florida, reach out to our experienced traffic attorneys at the law office of Skubiak & Rivas for a consultation and more information about your legal options.
+If you are facing your potential first conviction of DUI in Florida, reach out to our experienced DUI attorneys in Orlando at the law office of Skubiak & Rivas for a consultation and more information about your legal options.

 What Constitutes a DUI in Florida?